Last Updated on

 Peel the skin off the tomatoes and roughly chop then set aside

-Place a pan on a medium heat and add the chopped tomatoes, scotch bonnet, sugar and ginger and half a cup of water and bring to boil on low heat.
+Place a pan on medium heat and add the chopped tomatoes, scotch bonnet, sugar and ginger and half a cup of water and bring to boil on low heat.
 Add the vinegar and continue to cook until it reduces to a thick jam, glossy and keep a close eye on it to avoid burning.

 Store in a tightly closed jar.
 It keeps for months in the fridge